-- 1. The Town Manager may, but shall not be required to, direct by written letter or electronic mail to the owner or the owner's representative that the notice be provided by posting of a notice on the property subject to the variance proposal.
+- The Town Manager may, but shall not be required to, direct by written letter or electronic mail to the owner or the owner's representative that the notice be provided by the posting of a notice on the property subject to the variance proposal.
 The posting of notice shall be a courtesy to the public and a supplementary means of advising the public of the pendency of an application but shall not be deemed a legal requirement for the processing of an application or the conduct of a hearing if notice by publication was properly completed. - 2.
-Where notice by posting is directed, the Town may post such notice or may require the owner to post a Town prepared sign withing public view on or within the vicinity of the affected property that states that a rezoning is under review and providing for contact information for the Town Manager not less than ten (10) calendar days prior to the date set for the public hearing. - 3.
+Where notice by posting is directed, the Town may post such notice or may require the owner or the owner's representative to post a Town prepared sign within public view on or within the vicinity of the affected property that states that a rezoning is under review and providing for contact information for the Town Manager.
+Such posting shall be made when directed not less than ten (10) calendar days prior to the date set for the public hearing. - 3.
 The Town may provide other forms of courtesy notice of a variance application or hearing (such as additional publications, mailings, or postings).
 Such notices shall be offered as a courtesy to the public and a supplementary means of advising the public of the pendency of an application but shall not be deemed a legal requirement for the processing of an application or the conduct of a hearing if notice by publication was properly completed.